cognitedata/cognite-sdk-js/CONTRIBUTING.md

 are exported to the service contract repo as a pull request.

-Updating and uploading npm packages only happens if the HEAD commit of the main branch contains `[release]` in its description or the PR title / commit message starts with `feat` or `fix`.
+Updating and uploading npm packages only happens if the HEAD commit of the main branch contains `[release]` in its description or the PR title starts with `feat` or `fix`.
 When CI/CD sees this, it will use lerna to update package versions of changed packages based on commit messages, and add the changes to the changelogs.
 The changes are comitted to the main branch with the new versions as git tags, and the new package versions are uploaded to npm.